mementomoryn/rmm/docs/TEMPLATE.md

 Configurations:
 * `REDDIT_CLIENT_ID_OAUTH_TOKEN` secrets must not be empty
 > [!WARNING]
-> Build workflow `replace client-id` steps will be skipped, when not fulfilled.
+> Workflow `replace client-id` steps will be skipped, when not fulfilled.

 * `SIGN_KEYSTORE_INFO` secrets must not be empty.
 > [!WARNING]
-> Build workflow `replace keystore info` steps will be skipped, when not fulfilled.
+> Workflow `replace keystore info` steps will be skipped, when not fulfilled.

 ### Template Sync
 Sync the changes made on `mementomoryn/rmm` into your template repository by *pull request*.